“How much honey is in the honey-processed coffee like a Costa Rican espresso?”

 Black honey coffee, rich in body, flavorful, laborious, and expensive.
 Credits: Gold Mountain Coffee Growers

 Why Process Darker Honeys?

 The darker the honey, the more work is involved.
 Black honey processed coffees require constant monitoring to avoid over-fermentation and mold developing.
 They also typically have greater potential to lose freshness.
-As of such, they should be roasted as soon as the green beans arrive at the roastery, especially if you want to capture the sweet honey flavors.
+As soon as the green beans arrive they should be roasted so their sweet honey flavors are captured.

 So if black honey is so much hard work, why do it?
 Because the darker honeys come across well in espresso, where it almost tastes as if someone added a drop of honey to your cup.
 White and yellow processed coffees, in contrast, tend to have a cleaner taste when prepared as a filter coffee.